QuTech-Delft/OpenQL/docs/mapping.rst

 The configuration file contains the following sections that are recognized by the mapper:

 - ``hardware_settings``
    the number of real qubits in the platform, and the cycle time in nanoseconds to convert instruction duration into cycles used by the various scheduling actions are taken from here

 - ``instructions``
-   the mapper assumes that the OpenQL circuit was read in and that gates were created according to the specifications of these in the configuration file: the name of each encountered gate is looked up in this section and, if not found, in the gate_decomposition section; if found, that gate (or those gates) are created; the duration field specifies the duration of each gate in nanoseconds; the type and various cc_light fields of each instruction are used as parameters to select applicable resource constraints in the resource-constrained scheduler
+   the mapper assumes that the OpenQL circuit was read in and that gates were created according to the specifications of these in the configuration file: the name of each encountered gate is looked up in this section and, if not found, in the gate_decomposition section;
+   if found,
+   that gate (or those gates) are created;
+   the duration field specifies the duration of each gate in nanoseconds;
+   the type and various cc_light fields of each instruction are used as parameters to select applicable resource constraints in the resource-constrained scheduler

 - ``gate_decomposition``
-   when creating a gate matching an entry in this section, the set of gates specified by the decomposition description of the entry is created instead; the mapper exploits the decomposition support that the configuration file offers by this section in the following way:
+   when creating a gate matching an entry in this section, the set of gates specified by the decomposition description of the entry is created instead;
+   the mapper exploits the decomposition support that the configuration file offers by this section in the following way:

    - *reading the circuit*
      When a gate specified as a composite gate is created in an OpenQL program, its decomposition is created instead.
      So a ``cnot`` in the OpenQL program but specified as two unary gate with a ``cz`` in the middle, is input by the mapper as this latter sequence.

    - *swap support*
-     A ``swap`` is a composite gate, usually consisting of 3 ``cnot``s; those ``cnot``s usually are decomposed to a sequence of gates itself.
-The mapper supports generating ``swap`` as a primitive; or generating its shallow decomposition (e.g. to ``cnot``s); or generating its full decomposition (e.g. to the primitive gate set).
-The former leads to a more readable intermediate qasm file; the latter to more precise evaluation of the mapper selection criteria.
-Relying on the configuration file, when generating a ``swap``, the mapper first attempts to create a gate with the name ``swap_real``, and when that fails, create a gate with the name ``swap``.
+     A ``swap`` is a composite gate,
+     usually consisting of 3 ``cnot``s;
+     those ``cnot``s usually are decomposed to a sequence of gates itself.
+     The mapper supports generating ``swap``
+     as a primitive;
+     or generating its shallow decomposition (e.g.
+     to ``cnot``s);
+     or generating its full decomposition (e.g.
+     to the primitive gate set).
+     The former leads to a more readable intermediate qasm file;
+     the latter to more precise evaluation of the mapper selection criteria.
+     Relying on the configuration file,
+     when generating a ``swap``,
+     the mapper first attempts to create a gate with the name ``swap_real``, and when that fails,
+     create a gate with the name ``swap``.
      The same machinery is used to create a ``move``.

    - *making gates real*
      Each gate input to the mapper is a virtual gate, defined to operate on virtual qubits.
+     After mapping,
-After mapping, the output gates are real gates, operating on real qubits.
+     the output gates are real gates,
+     operating on real qubits.
      Making gates real is the translation from the former to the latter.
      This is usually done by replacing the virtual qubits by their corresponding real qubits.
-But support is provided to also replace the gate itself: when a gate is made real, the mapper first tries to create a gate with the same name but with ``_real`` appended to its name (and using the mapped, real qubits); if that fails, it keeps the original gate and uses that (with the mapped, real qubits) in the result circuit.
+     But support is provided to also replace the gate itself: when a gate is made real,
+     the mapper first tries to create a gate with the same name but with ``_real`` appended to its name (and using the mapped, real qubits);
-*
+     if that fails,
+     it keeps the original gate and uses that (with the mapped, real qubits) in the result circuit.

    - *ancilliary initialization*
      For a ``move`` to be done instead of a ``swap``, the target qubit must be in a particular state.
      For CC-Light this is the ``|+>`` state.
-To support other target platforms, the ``move_init`` gate is defined to prepare a qubit in that state for the particular target platform.
+     To support other target platforms,
+     the ``move_init`` gate is defined to prepare a qubit in that state for the particular target platform.
      It decomposes to a ``prepz`` followed by a ``Hadamard`` for CC-Light.

    - *making all gates primitive*
+     After mapping,
-     After mapping, the output gates will still have to undergo a final schedule with resource constraints before code can be generated for them.
+     the output gates will still have to undergo a final schedule with resource constraints before code can be generated for them.
      Best results are obtained when then all gates are primitive.
-The mapper supports a decomposition step to make that possible and this is typically used to decompose leftover swaps and moves to primitives: when a gate is made primitive, the mapper first tries to create a gate with the same name but with ``_prim`` appended to its name; if that fails, it keeps the original gate and uses that in the result circuit that is input to the scheduler.
+     The mapper supports a decomposition step
+     to make that possible and this is typically used to decompose leftover ``swap``s and ``move``s to primitives:
+     when a gate is made primitive,
+     the mapper first tries to create a gate with the same name but with ``_prim`` appended to its name;
+     if that fails,
+     it keeps the original gate and uses that in the result circuit that is input to the scheduler.

 - ``topology``
   A qubit grid's topology is defined by the neighbor relation among its qubits.
   Each qubit has an ``id`` (its index, used as a gate operand and in the resources descriptions) in the range of ``0`` to the number of qubits in the platform minus 1.
   Qubits are connected by directed pairs, called edges.
   Each edge has an ``id`` (its index, also used in the resources descriptions) in some contiguous range starting from ``0``, a source qubit and a destination qubit.
-Two grid forms are supported: the ``xy`` form and the ``irregular`` form.
-In grids of the ``xy`` form, there must be two additional attributes: ``x_size`` and ``y_size``, and the qubits have in addition an X and a Y coordinate: these coordinates in the X (Y) direction are in the range of ``0`` to ``x_size-1`` (``y_size-1``).
+  Two grid forms are supported:
+  the ``xy`` form and the ``irregular`` form.
+  In grids of the ``xy`` form,
+  there must be two additional attributes:
+  ``x_size`` and ``y_size``,
+  and the qubits have in addition an X and a Y coordinate: these coordinates in the X (Y) direction are in the range of ``0`` to ``x_size-1`` (``y_size-1``).

 - ``resources``
   See the scheduler's documentation.